What Is Credit Card Churning?

-Chase recently adopted an unofficial rule that only allows applicants to be approved for a new Chase credit card if they've opened fewer than five credit cards in the past 24 months.
+Chase has an unofficial rule that only allows applicants to be approved for a certain Chase credit cards if they've opened fewer than five credit cards in the past 24 months.

 Credit card terms are subject to change, so always read the terms and conditions before applying for a credit card.